Nicole Wray: 2012–2014: Lady and Truth & Soul Records

-In 2012, Wray formed a retro-soul duo called Lady with Terri Walker, a singer she met in 2009.
-Lady became the background vocalists for American soul singer Lee Fields during his Lee Fields and The Expressions Tour in 2012.
+In 2012, Wray formed a retro-soul duo called Lady with Terri Walker, a singer she met in 2009.Nicole Wray Talks Joining Lady the Band, New Solo Music, Static & Aaliyah Memories, Missy Elliott Advice (Exclusive Interview).
+YouKnowIGotSoul.
+Retrieved on June 26, 2025 Lady became the background vocalists for American soul singer Lee Fields during his Lee Fields and The Expressions Tour in 2012.
 During the tour, Lady recorded their self-titled album and released it in March 2013 on Truth and Soul Records.
 The album spawned three singles: "Money", "Get Ready", and "Good Lovin'".
 Heavily influenced by 1960/70s soul music, the album was a success and allowed the duo headline their own concert tour.
 During their tour, Walker departed from the music act to pursue her solo career.
 Wray renamed the music act as "Lady, the Band" and continued on with the addition of two background singers for the conclusion of the tour.
 After the roster move from Truth and Soul Records to Big Crown Records, Wray adopted the stage name Lady Wray.